Skip to main content

 Dimensionality

-Union of all dimensions from both inputs.
-Per shared dimension, the finest level is used.
+The result uses the combined dimension set (the union of both inputs’ dimensions).
+Per shared dimension, the finer level is used.
 Dimensions that exist on only one side are kept as-is.

 Level values

-Matched on shared dimensions.
-Non-shared dimensions are applied across all matching rows (cross product).
+Values are matched on shared dimensions.
+Non-shared dimensions expand the result across matching rows.

 Row count